revoke individual user access to single, multiple, or all documents

 You can use this method to control PDF expiration regardless of whether you have set an expiration date on a PDF or not.

-If a document also has a fixed expiry date then the Until date cannot exceed that – in other words you cannot extend access beyond a document’s expiry date.
+If a document also has a fixed expiry date then the ‘Until date’ cannot exceed that – in other words, you cannot extend access beyond a document’s expiration date.

 How to set PDF expiry in days